Arianee/docs/docs/intro.md

 The **Arianee project** is an independent & participative association that promotes & provides guidelines and tools to set a **global standard for the digital certification of valuable products**.
 These guidelines and tools are bundled under the name of the **Arianee protocol**.

 <br/>

 <div>
 <div class="tiers">
 <div class="tiers_inside">
 <b>Discover</b><br/><br/>
-Discover Arianee Platform philosophy and understand key concepts
+Arianee project overview and key concepts
 <br/><br/>
 <b><a href="arianeeproject">Read more</a></b>
 </div>
 </div>

 <div class="tiers">
 <div class="tiers_inside">
 <b>How to proceed</b><br/>
-<br>Very concrete step-by-step process, with live demo included
+<br>Step-by-step process and live demo
 <br/><br/>
 <b><a href="howToProceed">Read more</a></b>
 </div>